zelisinho/anypoint-examples/upload-to-ftp-after-converting-json-to-xml/README.md

        password: demo
        folder: Upload

-4. The SFTP filename (5e379df0-0bef-11e4-b08a-5c514f927c90.dat) that is generated can be extracted from the log output of studio:

-	    INFO  2014-07-15 09:12:27,759 [[data-mapper].connector.http.mule.default.receiver.02] org.mule.transport.sftp.SftpMessageDispatcher: Successfully wrote file '5e379df0-0bef-11e4-b08a-5c514f927c90.dat' to sftp://demo:****@ftp-server.demo.solarwinds.com:22/Upload/

-   You can sort by date modified on the web page and click to download the file.
+4. The FTP uploaded file name is set to *muleExample.xml*, but it can be changed using the *outputPattern* attribute within the FTP connector operation.

 ### Go further
 * Read about the Datamapper Transformer [here](http://www.mulesoft.org/documentation/display/current/Datamapper+User+Guide+and+Reference)
+* Read about the Mule FTP endpoint [here](http://www.mulesoft.org/documentation/display/current/FTP+Transport+Reference)
 * Read about the Mule SFTP endpoint [here](http://www.mulesoft.org/documentation/display/current/SFTP+Transport+Reference)